Open Geospatial Consortium

-The Open Geospatial Consortium (OGC), an international voluntary consensus standards organization for geospatial content and location-based services, sensor web and Internet of Things, GIS data processing and data sharing.
-It originated in 1994 and involves more than 500 commercial, governmental, nonprofit and research organizations in a consensus process encouraging development and implementation of open standards.
+The Open Geospatial Consortium (OGC) is an international voluntary consensus standards organization that develops and maintains international standards for geospatial content and location-based services, sensor web, Internet of Things, GIS data processing and data sharing.
+The OGC was incorporated as a not for profit in 1994.
+At that time, the official name was the OpenGIS Consortium.
+It is a U.S.-registered 501c(6) non-profit with offices in Belgium and the U.K. Commercial, government, nonprofit, universities, and research organizations from around the world participate in a consensus process encouraging development, maintenance, and implementation of open standards.

 History

 A predecessor organization, OGF, the Open GRASS Foundation, started in 1992.

-From 1994 to 2004 the organization also used the name Open GIS Consortium.
+From 1994 to 2004 the organization used the name OpenGIS Consortium.

 The OGC website gives a detailed history of the OGC.

 Standards

-Most of the OGC standards depend on a generalized architecture captured in a set of documents collectively called the Abstract Specification, which describes a basic data model for representing geographic features.
-Atop the Abstract Specification members have developed and continue to develop a growing number of specifications, or standards to serve specific needs for interoperable location and geospatial technology, including GIS.
+Most of the OGC Standards depend on a generalized architecture captured in a set of documents collectively called the Abstract Specification.
+The topic volumes in the Abstract Specification describe conceptual and logical models for representing geographic features, coverage data, sensors and other geographic phenomena.
+Atop the Abstract Specification members have developed and continue to develop a growing number of standards to serve specific needs for interoperable location and geospatial technology, including GIS.

-The OGC standards baseline comprises more than 30 standards, including:
+The OGC standards baseline comprises more than 80 Standards, including: